hobby-kube/provisioning/provider/libvirt/README.md

 Uncomment the libvirt-provider module in the top-level `main.tf` file.
 Configure your desired setup in `terraform.tfvars`.

-See provided `terraform.tfvars.example` for possible options and explanations.
+See the provided `terraform.tfvars.example` file in the module directory for possible options and explanations.

 ### Network Setup